fmalmeida/bacannot/README.md

           docker pull fmalmeida/bacannot:kofamscan
           docker pull fmalmeida/bacannot:jbrowse
           docker pull fmalmeida/bacannot:renv
+          docker pull fmalmeida/mpgap (Only necessary if using raw reads as input)

     * Each image can be built by using the Dockerfiles in the docker folder